kammas/aws-playground/Notes on AC SAP/Notes.md

 Direct Connect is a regional service, connecting Customer Premises to 1+ DX Locations Public VIF can access all AWS Public Regions
-Private VIFs can access VPCs in the same Region via VGW's (as default - there are workarounds)
+Private VIFs can access VPCs in the same Region via VGW's (as default - there are workarounds) Maximum 10 VGW attachments to a DX Gateway
+1 DX up to 50 Private VIFs
+1 DX Gateway up to 3 TGWs

 **Public VIF:**
 Router in on premises initially has 0.0.0.0/0 to use Public Internet Connectivity After Connecting On Prem to DX Location, and enabling BGP, Adress space for public spaces of AES for all regions is advertised via BGP => More specific routes are defined => The routing will prefer the Direct Connect => Higher performance than using Public Internet

 **Private VIF:**
+**W/O DX Gateway** (if we have only one region):
+AWS Region <-> VGW <-> AWS DX Router <-> crossConnect Cable <-> Customer or Provider DX Router <-> Customer Premises Router + Private VIF from On prem to VPC VGW

+**With DX Gateway** which is a Global Network Device (to peer-connect to multiple regions - NO TRANSIT - just all VPCs to On Prem):
+AWS Region1 VGW <-> DX Gateway <-> AWS Region2 VGW
+Region VPC <-> AWS VGW <-> DX Gateway <-> private VIF <-> On Prem Router On Prem will receive BGP advertisements for all VPCs via the DX Gateway

+**With DX Gateway and Transit Gateway** which are both Global Network Devices (for transitive multi region):
+AWS Region1  <-> TGW <-> AWS Region2 VGW
+DX Gateway1 <-> TGW - Transit VIF <-> DX Gateway2
+Region VPC <-> AWS VGW <-> DX Gateway <-> private VIF <-> On Prem Router On Prem will receive BGP advertisements for all VPCs via the DX Gateway, that will have receive them via the TGWs

 ##  [Refresher] Domain Name System (DNS) Fundamentals - PART1 (11:40)
 ##  [Refresher] Domain Name System (DNS) Fundamentals - PART2 (10:04)